geudde/attic-chest/pages/06.season-5/01.meeting-58/12.letter-2/docs.md

 <span class="title">List of the Ladies who now form the Party as well as a slight sketch of their plan.</span>

 Each lady brings her fortune whether large or small to the general fund.
-When she quits the community she withdraws one half which decrease of property will serve as a touchstone upon which she will prove the good faith and disinterestedness of the <span data-tippy="illegible" class="red">[???]</span>.
+When she quits the community she withdraws one half which decrease of property will serve as a touchstone upon which she will prove the good faith and disinterestedness of the leaver.

 The full liberty of visiting and receiving visitors.